 You can find me bathing in this rich, luscious mac n cheese because hey, it is THAT GOOD!
 And if you're not into pumpkin but you still want it to shine with autumnal glory, swap it out for some roasted butternut squash or candied sweet potato bits.

-And best of all, if you'd like to see me make either of these recipes LIVE, you can tune into Sara Lee's Facebook page on Thursday, November 9th at 12pm EST to watch me make the grilled cheese at the bottom of this post OR you can follow along on the Food Network's page sometime Thursday (TBD) where I will be whipping up the mac n cheese recipe in little tiny baked pumpkins for all your Thanksgiving spread needs!
+And best of all, if you'd like to see me make either of these recipes LIVE, you can tune into Sara Lee's Facebook page on Thursday, November 9th 2017 at 12pm EST to watch me make the grilled cheese at the bottom of this post OR you can follow along on the Food Network's page sometime Thursday (TBD) where I will be whipping up the mac n cheese recipe in little tiny baked pumpkins for all your Thanksgiving spread needs!

 - Cook pasta according to directions and set aside.

-- Meanwhile, melt 2 tbsp butter in a sauce pan and add diced shallots, salt, and red pepper flakes.
+- Meanwhile, melt 2 tablespoon butter in a sauce pan and add diced shallots, salt, and red pepper flakes.
 Then, cook for a few minutes until fragrant and softened.
 Add sage leaves and cook for another two minutes.
 Add flour and whisk for 2 minutes until a roux forms.
 Once the flour cooks out, add half n half and whisk.
 After that, season to taste and then let the mixture cook and reduce for 5-10 minutes.
 Whisk in 2 cups cheddar, 1 cup smoked gruyere and all of the pumpkin puree.
 Add honey and once again, season to taste.

 - Add pasta, stir until evenly combined, and season with salt and pepper to taste.

-- Place mac n cheese mixture in a baking dish and sprinkle with the remaining 1/2 cup of cheddar and 1/2 cup of gruyere.
+- Place mac n cheese mixture in a baking dish and sprinkle with the remaining ½ cup of cheddar and ½ cup of gruyere.
 Pop it under the broiler for a few minutes and serve!